Pull to refresh

 Overview

 An annular solar eclipse swept across Antarctica on February 17, 2026, creating a 'ring of fire' visible for 2 minutes and 20 seconds when the Moon covered 96% of the Sun.
-Research stations including Concordia and Mirny recorded temperature drops and wildlife behavior changes during the brief darkening—data that adds to more than a century of eclipse science that has yielded discoveries from helium to confirmation of general relativity.
+Research stations including Concordia and Mirny recorded temperature drops and wildlife behavior changes during the brief darkening.

-This opening eclipse kicks off an exceptional year for skywatchers.
-A total lunar eclipse follows on March 3, the last until 2029.
+This opening eclipse kicks off an exceptional year for skywatchers: a total lunar eclipse follows on March 3, the last until 2029.
 August brings both ideal Perseid meteor viewing under a new moon and a total solar eclipse visible from Iceland and Spain.
 The year closes with the closest supermoon since 2019, approaching within 356,740 kilometers of Earth on December 24.

 Key Indicators